 The District has an accelerated schedule to establish MFLs for its priority water bodies.
 The District's MFL Program is a science-based process, which the District Governing Board uses to establish MFLs.
-Before rule adoption by the Governing Board in the District rules, the science supporting the MFLs undergo a peer review process initiated by the District.
+Before rule adoption by the Governing Board, the science supporting the MFLs will undergo a peer review process initiated by the District.

-The District voluntarily submits all MFLs to independent scientific peer review.
-This practice ensures that the highest degree of scientific certainty is provided prior to adopting a MFL by rule.
+The District voluntarily submits to independent scientific peer review for all MFLs established.
+This practice ensures that the highest degree of scientific certainty is provided prior to adopting an MFL by rule.

 Supporting Technical Data & Reports